singluntang/Income-Expenditure-Forecast/README.md

 Please Note:

 This is just a tempory action.
-Intention are not for those well developed or originally economic is healthy, countries or cities such as Hong Kong for example are not suitable.
-Even well develope coutries but facing bad economic due to different reasons such as Japan, Brazil, Argentina...etc are suitable and a way to handle their personal income expenditure properly.
+Intention are not for those well developed or originally economic is healthy.
+Countries or cities such as Hong Kong for example is not suitable.
+Even well developed coutries but facing bad economic due to different reasons such as Japan, Brazil, Argentina...etc are suitable and a way to handle their personal income expenditure properly.

 By the Way I am from Hong Kong.